dailyappsupport-source/myone-legal/privacy-policy.md

 - Budgets, savings goals, recurring transactions, installments, debt plans, scenarios, and notification reminders.
 - Holdings or trade entries (ticker, quantity, purchase price, fees, dates) for investment accounts.
 - Shared wallet membership and transactions you choose to record inside a shared wallet.
+- Family Space records, if you create or join one, such as the Family Space name, member list, linked shared wallet IDs, shared planning records, activity history, and Family Space settings.
 - Settings such as preferred currency, theme, language, reminders, and onboarding state.
 - Optional 4 to 6 digit app PIN.
 The PIN is **never stored in plain text**.
 We store only a SHA-256 hash of the PIN, on your device.